robin-raymond/zax.io/functions.md

     save final : ()() constant = {
         // allowed to call non-`constant` functions on the `constant`
-        // mutex value since the value is qualified as `mutable` mutex.lock()
+        // mutex value since the variable is qualified as `mutable` mutex.lock()
         saveToDisk(value1)
         saveToDisk(value2)